wVibzz/DeadByDaylight-Auto-Skill-Check/README.md

 Somtimes.

 Next Update Plans:
-Perks for Survivors
-Perks for Killers
+Perks for Survivors + Killers

 How to Use:
 Hold 'F' while doing skill checks (Gen or Heal, NOT wiggle SC)